OctopusDeploy/docs/docs/administration/upgrading/guide/creating-test-instance.md

 - A clone does a full clone of everything, including deployment targets and triggers, increasing the risk of having the sandbox instance connect to production at first.
 - A clone might have hidden configuration options, such as server folders, that you have to change.

-The disadvantage of a subset of projects over a full clone is it is not an entire apple to apple upgrade.
-If you have significant drift between projects, you might miss something.
+The disadvantage of a subset of projects over a full clone is that there could be significant drift between projects, and you might miss something.

 The process to create an instance with a subset of projects is: